tytydraco/yessleep/out/Im_A_Rookie_Deputy_Working_On_A_Long_Dark_Highway_Part_1.md

 For half a second, I thought I saw something impossible.
 A tall thing covered in layers of veil like fabrics with countless arms coming out from either side.
 Biting the inside of my mouth so I wouldn’t scream, I faced away.
 The spell completely broken.

-“We returned to child the forest.
+“We returned the child to the forest.
 Let us go back to our work and stop messing with my new partner.”
 Rusty spoke in a voice not like his normal one.
 All force behind it gone.

 Fingers ran down my back causing a small scream to escape from my mouth.
 If this thing was messing with me, it did a damn good job.
 What felt like forever passed before a soft laugh came from the entity, similar to a whisper of wind.
 Then, I could no longer sense something behind us.